Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Bicep/08-QuickStartOptionalExtra.md

 To get around this issue, we will need to deploy the ingress controller as an internal ingress controller.
 To do this, complete the following steps:

 1. cd back to /Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps
 2. Edit the internal-ingress.yaml file to include an UNUSED IP Address from your AKS subnet address space.
+An example would be `10.1.1.120` if you used the defaults to setup the cluster
 3. Run the following command, this time passing in your yaml configuration file stating that the NGINX Ingress resource should be internal.

 ```bash